Bbnesheim/comma/PRD.md

   - Use `#121212` / `#FDFDFD` as the primary light/dark palette, with accent colours applied sparingly.
   - Ensure artist-first content hierarchy on homepage and detail pages.

+### 5.8 Global Label Player (IDs & New Releases)

+**Requirements**

+- Provide a global, minimal music player for COMMA.
+IDs and new label releases, inspired by compact bottom-edge players used on reference sites.
+- Implement as a dedicated section (for example, `label-player`) that can be included on the main layout or homepage template so it is available site-wide.
+- The section should expose a list of tracks via blocks, where each block contains:
+  - Title and optional artist label.
+  - File reference to an uploaded MP3 (using Shopify Files, under ~20MB) for IDs / new tracks.
+  - Optional duration label (purely visual).
+  - Optional flags/fields for mixes (e.g., boolean `is_mix` + `soundcloud_url`) so long-form mixes can
+    open externally on SoundCloud instead of streaming from Shopify.
+- The UI should provide:
+  - Collapsed "now playing" bar fixed to the bottom edge or bottom-right on desktop;
+  - Basic controls: play/pause, previous/next track, progress/scrub bar;
+  - Expandable track list showing all configured tracks.
+- Behaviour:
+  - Uses a single HTML5 `<audio>` element with `preload="none"` for performance.
+  - Plays local MP3s for IDs/new releases; for tracks flagged as mixes, the player opens the configured SoundCloud URL in a new tab/window instead of streaming locally.
+  - Continues playback while the user browses within the storefront (as far as Shopify’s templating and page reload model allow; true SPA persistence is not required for v1).
+- Styling and interactions must align with the COMMA brand (dark, minimal, high-contrast) and avoid heavy animation or JS payloads beyond what is necessary for playback.

 ## 6. Wireframe Overview (Textual)

 This section captures the current textual wireframes for the core page types.
 It should guide both design